 “For me, ‘spiritual’ is a good name for some of the powerful mental phenomena that arise when the voice of the ego is muted or silenced.
 If nothing else, these [psychedelic] journeys have shown me how that psychic construct—at once so familiar and on reflection so strange—stands between us and some striking new dimensions of experience, whether of the world outside us or of the mind within.”

 Ayahuasca, the DMT-rich brew used widely across South America, is seeing an uptick in research, too.
-Psychedelic magazine DoubleBlind reports that a new study will see immigrants and refugees trial ayahuasca to process trauma.
+Psychedelic magazine DoubleBlind reported that one study will see immigrants and refugees trial ayahuasca to process trauma.
 That research is being helmed by Unlimited Sciences out of Colorado Springs, Colorado.

 “We thought this would be a fantastic opportunity to be able to educate and bring awareness to both the positive and negative experiences of these group-based ceremonies,” Matthew X. Lowe, director of research at Unlimited Sciences told DoubleBlind.

-According to Lowe, ayahuasca retreats are growing year on year.
+According to Lowe, ayahuasca retreats are growing year after year.
 “Whether we do the research or not, this is happening.
 People are having these experiences,” he said.

 But Lowe says there’s a reason Unlimited Sciences isn’t going to the Amazon rainforest where the bulk of ayahuasca ceremonies happen.
 Like research into psilocybin and other substances, he says it’s critical ayahuasca be studied “in different contexts and settings” in order to see how it affects different communities.